Tailwind CSS Tips Every Developer Should Know

 };

-Setting width and height in one go
+#Setting width and height in one go

-With the introduction of the size utility in Tailwind v3.4, setting both dimensions simultaneously has become much more straightforward.
+utilities in Tailwind CSS v3.4, setting both dimensions simultaneously has become much more straightforward.

 <div class="h-12 w-12 bg-red-500">